 Note 2.
-Independent Operator Notes and Independent Operator Receivables between 5.50% and 9.95%.
-Accrued interest receivable on IO notes is included within the "independent operator receivables and current portion of independent operator notes, net of allowance" line item on the condensed consolidated balance sheets and was \$2.3 million and \$1.8 million as of June 29, 2024 and December 30, 2023, respectively.
-There were no IO notes that were past due or on a non-accrual status due to delinquency as of June 29, 2024 or December 30, 2023.
-Notes and receivables from our IOs participating in our Temporary Commission Adjustment Program ("TCAP"), as defined below, are not considered to be past due or on a non-accrual status due to delinquency and are excluded from such measures.
+Independent Operator Notes and Independent Operator Receivables

+The amounts included in IO notes and IO receivables consist primarily of funds we loaned to IOs, net of estimated uncollectible amounts.
+IO notes, which are payable on demand and have no maturity date, typically bear interest at rates between 5.00% and 9.95%.
+Accrued interest receivable on IO notes is included within the "independent operator receivables and current portion of independent operator notes, net of allowance" line item on the condensed consolidated balance sheets and was \$2.7 million and \$1.8 million as of September 28, 2024 and December 30, 2023, respectively.
+There were no IO notes that were past due or on a non-accrual status due to delinquency as of September 28, 2024 or December 30, 2023.
+Notes and receivables from our IOs participating in our Temporary Commission Adjustment Program ("TCAP"), as defined below, are not considered to be past due or on a non-accrual status due to delinquency.